bastian2001/pico-bidir-dshot/README.md

 ### Arduino IDE

-1. Requires Earle F. Philhower, III's arduino-pico port [Installation](https://arduino-pico.readthedocs.io/en/latest/install.html)
+1. Recommended: Earle F. Philhower, III's arduino-pico port [Installation](https://arduino-pico.readthedocs.io/en/latest/install.html)
 2. Open the Arduino IDE and go to `Sketch` -> `Include Library` -> `Manage Libraries...`
-3. In the Library Manager, search for `DShot_for_RP2040_RP2350_Pi_Pico` and install it
+3. In the Library Manager, search for `Pico_Bidir_DShot` and install it

+### CMake (bare Pico-SDK)

+The code is written to use as little Arduino.h as possible, so it can be used with the bare Pico SDK as well.
+Only the debug info uses Arduino's Serial class, so you can't enable those error hints without it.
+I personally never used CMake (manually), so sadly I can't help you with the installation.

 ## Usage